-2) Level III Examinations
+2. Level III Examinations

 Care at this level might consist of lab testing, x-rays of only one area, routine mental health treatment, or administration of a catheter.
 The reason why it most likely sits so high on the list is that the code is also applied automatically when the patient arrives in an ambulance.

-3) Level V Examinations
+3. Level V Examinations

-The most serious grouping of conditions short of critical care, a Level V exam might consist of frequent and continuous monitoring of vital signs, preparation for three or more diagnostic tests, blood transfusion, moderate sedation, a sexual assualt exam with specimen collection, physical or chemical restraints, or a suicide watch.
+The most serious grouping of conditions short of critical care, a Level V exam might consist of frequent and continuous monitoring of vital signs, preparation for three or more diagnostic tests, blood transfusion, moderate sedation, a sexual assault exam with specimen collection, physical or chemical restraints, or a suicide watch.
 If treatment at the level of critical care occurs for less than 30 minutes, the emergency medicine department will code it as a Level V exam instead.

-4) EKG Rhythm Interpretation
+4. EKG Rhythm Interpretation

 EKG, also known as electrocardiography or ECG, is simply the monitoring of the heartbeat.
 A high incidence of complaints of unspecified chest pain likely contributes to the use of EKG being so common in emergency medicine.
 EKGs are also sometimes used to determine if drugs are interfering with or having any effect on heart rhythms.

-5) Level II Examinations
+5. Level II Examinations

-6) Lacerations up to 2.5cm in size
+6. Lacerations up to 2.5cm in size

 The next two most frequently entered codes combined cover small to moderate lacerations at just about any point on the surface of the body.
 These lacerations may be small and shallow enough that they do not require stitches.
 In the case of these less serious lacerations, the wound may simply be cleaned with antiseptic and have a bandage applied to it.

-7) Critical Care 1st Hour
+7. Critical Care 1st Hour

 If critical care exceeds 30 minutes of total time, this code is automatically applied.
-Critical care mandates the impairment of “one or more vital organ systems such that there is a high probability of imminent or life threatening deterioration in the patient’s condition.”
+Critical care mandates the impairment of “one or more vital organ systems such that there is a high probability of imminent or life-threatening deterioration in the patient’s condition.”

-8) Lacerations between 2.6cm and 7.5 cm on the trunk, neck, scalp or genitalia
+8. Lacerations on the trunk, neck, scalp, or genitalia

-Large lacerations to most of the body surface are not uncommon in an emergency room.
-Lacerations of this size are generally treated with sutures, tissue adhesives, skin-closure tapes or staples.
+Large lacerations between 2.6cm and 7.5 cm to most of the body surface are not uncommon problems treated in emergency rooms.
+Lacerations of this size are generally treated with sutures, tissue adhesives, skin-closure tapes, or staples.
 Local anesthesia may be applied.

-9) Application of Finger Splint
+9. Application of Finger Splint

 Perhaps not surprisingly, broken fingers are often seen in the emergency room.
 While not life-threatening, these injuries prevent people from going about many aspects of their daily life and they generally want to have them treated immediately.
 Sprains may also require a finger splint.

-10) Application of Forearm Splint
+10. Application of Forearm Splint

 The forearm splint covers the area from the forearm to the hand excluding the fingers.
 As with broken fingers, a broken wrist or arm is a painful malady that can prevent a person from doing many of the things they routinely do.